Guides to Use and Posting of Comments (9/26/24)

 Whether or not the Goodwin's Law means that the discussion is over once Nazis or Hitler is mentioned, the practical effect is that that is the case and readers then reject the views of the person who raised the subject of Nazis or Hitler.

-And, on the broader subject, intemperate comments will rarely be received by readers in a favorable way.
-Readers will pass negative judgement on the person making the intemperate comment and will not be persuaded or even particularly interested in what that person has to say.
+And, on the broader subject, readers will rarely receive intemperate comments in a favorable way.
+Readers will pass negative judgment on the person making the intemperate comment and will not be persuaded or even particularly interested in what that person has to say.

 • Please Avoid Comments that Are Just Rants.

 Rants and super-hyperbolic discussions (whether made by me or any person commenting on this blog) rarely are read or appreciated by readers.
 I realize that some hyperbole is involved in presenting arguments, but please avoid going over the top on hyperbole.
-For the reasons noted above, overstating a case can be a turn off that rarely achieves the goal of persuasion.
+Overstating a case can turn off readers.